Punjab, India: Religion

-Punjab has the largest population of Sikhs in India and is the only state where Sikhs form a majority, numbering around 16 million forming 57.7% of the state population.
-Hinduism is the second largest religion in the Indian state of Punjab numbering around 10.68 million and forming 38.5% of the state's population and a majority in Doaba region.
-Islam is followed by 535,489 accounting 1.9% of the population and are mainly concentrated in Malerkotla and Qadian.
-Other smaller segments of religions existing in Punjab are Christianity practised by 1.3%, Jainism practised by 0.2%, Buddhism practised by 0.1% and others 0.3%.
-Sikhs form a majority in 17 districts out of the total 23 districts while Hindus form the majority in 5 districts, namely, Pathankot, Jalandhar, Hoshiarpur, Fazilka and Shaheed Bhagat Singh Nagar districts.
+Punjab has the largest population of Sikhs in India and is the only state where Sikhs form a majority, numbering around 16 million (57.7% of the state population).
+Hinduism is the second-largest religion in the Indian state of Punjab, with about 10.68 million followers (38.5% of the state's population), including a majority in the Doaba region.
+Islam is followed by 535,489 people, making up 1.9% of the population, primarily concentrated in Malerkotla and Qadian.
+Other smaller religious groups in Punjab include Christianity practised by 1.3%, Jainism by 0.2%, Buddhism by 0.1%, and others accounting for 0.3%.
+Sikhs form the majority in 17 out of the 23 districts, while Hindus are the majority in five districts: Pathankot, Jalandhar, Hoshiarpur, Fazilka, and Shaheed Bhagat Singh Nagar.